The Best Animal Internships

 Marine Animal Internship

 Do you want to work with marine animals?
-Sea Life Park Hawaii offers several internships opportunities including: marine mammal care and training, reef and sea turtle care, and veterinary technician services.
-Interns may work with dolphins, sea lions, seals, penguins, sea turtles, stingrays, sharks and reef fish.
+Sea Life Park Hawaii offers several internship opportunities including marine mammal care and training, reef and sea turtle care, and veterinary technician services.
+Interns may work with dolphins, sea lions, seals, penguins, sea turtles, stingrays, sharks, and reef fish.
 Internships are unpaid but lunches are provided.

 Candidates must be a least 18 years of age, be enrolled in or graduated from a college or university.
 Skills required include swimming and public speaking, and applicants must be physically fit.
 The commitment is 40 hours per week.

 In order to be accepted, applicants must submit two letters of recommendation, transcripts, a statement of interest and a resume.